-Henry Stanford enters his fifth season with the Terrier football program, including his second as head coach.
+Henry Stanford enters his sixth season with the Terrier football program, including his third as head coach.

 Coach Stanford led six players to All-NCAC honors, including three first-team honorees in senior wideout Joshua Philander, senior defensive tackle Zayd Maybin and junior running back Danny Robinson.